sillsdev/ArtOfReading/README.md

     process-images.bat

-That should creat an /output folder and an /output/processed-images folder.
+That should create an /output folder and an /output/processed-images folder.

 #3) Create the installer